aroberge/avantpy/docs/source/contribute.rst

 Contributing
 ==================

-Contributions of all types are welcome, as long as they are made in a way that respect other community members.
+Contributions of all types are welcome, as long as they are made in a way that follows the `Python Community Code of Conduct <https://www.python.org/psf/codeofconduct/>`_ which we have adopted.
 Contributions can be small or large, address documentation or code, etc.

 - Bug report and suggestions for improvements are always welcome and may be